s2mLab/PianOptim/README.md

 The file Piano_final_version.py is a simulation of 5 chords played fortissimo with optimized movements and external forces (keys interaction)

-The file Pianoptim_V1 is a simplified version of the same 5 chords but neglicting keys interaction, so without external forces.
+The file Pianoptim_V1 is a simplified version of the same 5 chords but neglecting keys interaction, so without external forces.